pallascat10ella/Article/README.md

 >*“Scents, like sounds, appear to influence the olfactory nerve in certain definite degrees.
 There is, as it were, an octave of odors like an octave in music; certain odors coincide, like the keys of an instrument."[^6]*

-Piesse argued, noting that harmony and discord in fragrance could similarly be defined in perfumery by building “chords” of related odors.
-Piesse pointed out that perfumers could use the *odophone* to build their perfumes in correspondence with the rules of music theory and Field’s theory of color composition.
-[Finish by saying that we still use this theory today]
+Piesse argued that harmony and discord in fragrance could similarly be defined in perfumery by building “chords” of related odors.
+He directed perfumers to use the *odophone* to build their perfumes in correspondence with the rules of music theory and Field’s theory of color composition.
+Subsequent fragrance designers adopted Piesse's theories and came up with a framework of three layers: the "top notes," which are the scents most immediately noticeable; "heart notes," which appear just as the top notes are fading away; and "base notes," which form the foundation of the perfume and last the longest.
+This method of using a chord of "notes" is used by perfume houses all over the world today.

 [^1]: Jane Recker, "[Scientists Recreate Cleopatra's Favorite Perfume](https://www.smithsonianmag.com/smart-news/scientists-recreated-cleopatra-favorite-perfume-180980126/)," *Smithsonian Magazine* May 23, 2022.
 [^2]: Hippolyte Dussauce, *[A Practical Guide for the Perfumer](https://www.google.com/books/edition/A_practical_Guide_for_the_Perfumer_being/ADVdAAAAcAAJ?hl=en&gbpv=1)* (Philadelphia: Henry Carey Baird Industrial Publisher, 1868), 29.